 Now imagine that you or your child could take this kind of highly creative, really unique lesson with a group of others and still feel that it was as individualized as a private lesson!
 How would it feel to move smoothly through learning songs, and have others around you supporting your progress?

 My goal as your teacher is to inspire, educate, and empower you to achieve your creative goals.
 And perhaps pursue a few goals you didn't even know you had.

 Does this sound like something you'd like to try?

 If so, it's very easy to set up.
 Take your first introductory lesson for FREE!
 Just scroll to the bottom of the page and click the Book My Free Lesson button.
 I'll reach out to you shortly, and together we'll find a convenient time to meet.
 Easy-peasy!

 If you decide to join group lessons, there are no sign-up fees, or contracts, or semester payments.
-You simply pay for each month's lessons.
-All your materials are provided.
-We meet once per week for a 45-minute class (you're in and out in less than 1 hour).
+You simply pay for each month's lessons as you go.
+We meet once per week for a 60-minute class.
 I like to make things as simple as possible for everyone!

 So to summarize, here's the skinny on group piano lessons:

 Teaching piano is truly a joy for me.
 It's my mission to inspire, educate, and empower people of all ages to achieve their creative goals.
 If this sounds like something that you or your child would like to try, book your free first lesson by clicking below.
 I look forward to playing music with you!

 Leslie is an excellent teacher and my daughter, Camila's, progress and interest in piano has been amazing.
 Camila has excelled in this group setting.
 In and outside of class Camila is having fun, learning, and creating.
 You can tell that Leslie really cares about the kids and she wants them to love playing.